tensorflow/community/rfcs/20221018-promotion-semantics.md

 3. Implicit conversion from some python dtypes to some TF dtypes are disallowed;
 4. `tf.add` is not even commutative - switching the position of the two arguments sometimes produces errors, otherwise results in correct values.

 When the inputs involve NumPy arrays, the behaviors can be even more broken.
-For brevity we have included NumPy-input behaviors in the appendix at the end of the doc.
+For brevity we have included NumPy-input behaviors in [a sub section](#are-there-also-issues-in-conversions-between-tensor-and-numpy-arrays) at the end of the doc.

 We aim to make the system commutative, predictable and correct.